Stuyk/altv-vscode-docs/docs/altClient/logWarning.md

+---
+title: 'alt.logWarning'
-Logs the specified arguments as a warning to the console.
+description: 'Logs the specified arguments as a warning to the console.'
+prefix: '[Client]'
+---

+# alt.logWarning

 **Example Usage**